I Didn't Know My Own Strength (Whitney Houston song)

 "I Didn't Know My Own Strength" is a song performed by American singer Whitney Houston, taken from her seventh studio album I Look to You (2009).

-The song was written by Houston and Diane Warren, and produced by David Foster, both of whom have written and produced for Houston before.
+The song was written by Diane Warren, and produced by David Foster, both of whom have written and produced for Houston before.
 The song was originally supposed to precede the album's U.K. release on August 31, 2009 and U.S. release on September 1, 2009 but was cancelled in favor of "I Look to You" and "Million Dollar Bill".
 However, the song was released on November 6, 2009 as a promotional single.

 Her live performance on The Oprah Winfrey Show was included in her 2014 live album, Whitney Houston Live: Her Greatest Performances.

 The official lyric video was released on March 7, 2023.

 Critical reception

 When reviewing the album, Digital Spy described the song along with the title track "the album's pair of classic Whitney ballads."
+In their list of the 25 best Whitney Houston songs, Billboard ranked it number 17 and labeled the song as "perhaps Whitney's last great mega-ballad, a towering testament to having to find out the hard way about one’s own sense of perseverance."
+In its list of 20 greatest Houston songs, The Guardian voted the ballad number 14, calling it a "final grandstanding ballad", further stating "there's something genuinely moving about hearing her deliver them in a huskier, lower voice than the one that made her famous, adding a patina of hard-won knowledge.